Herring-UGAECSE-2920/Class-Instructions/README.md

 ### Documentation Expectations

 Throughout the project, you will need to thoroughly document what you did, how you did it, and how someone with no prior knowledge of the project could recreate it (you can assume this hypothetical person has the same knowledge you had at the beginning of the course).
 Essentially you are documenting what your plotter does, and then how you specifically and uniquely implemented the required functionality.
 This documentation should require thorough explanations as well as any diagrams, pictures, code, or other data you created or used for that deliverable.
-To create/collect this documentation, you are free to use whatever tools you and your team desire, but to earn extra credit you can create a [Github Pages](https://pages.github.com/) website in your team repository and keep/update your documentation from there!
-While not required upon submission of your deliverables each week, you should update/add to this documentation as you work on it, as you'll be collecting, formatting, and submitting it at the end of the semester as part of your final deliverable.
+To create/collect this documentation, you are free to use whatever tools you and your team desire such as Google Docs, Microsoft Word, etc. However if you'd like to keep all of your work in one place on the Github, we've provided a primer for writing documentation using Markdown and Github in the "docs" folder of your group repository.

 ## Project Rules